isaacwilliams/losing-games-blog/src/pages/2018-12-6-animals/index.md

 - Portray a snapshot of an ecology, like the random encounter table of a dungeon.
 If you need an animal in the Southern Lands, pick or roll on this table.
 - Convey setting and tone.
 The types of animals and how they differ from the real world should say something about the place.
 - Provide small adventure hooks.
-Each of these animals have a game-able detail that could be become an encounter or used in player shenanigans.
+Each of these animals have a gameable detail that could be become an encounter or used in player shenanigans.

 <table-roller table="animals" buttons='[["Random animal", {
     "Animal": "Animal",